 - Graduate Mentor Academy members, representing the Graduate School at an exam, do not ballot.

-- Ballots must be completed in ink, by checking the appropriate box (pass or fail), signed, and dated.
-The ballots are collected by the Graduate School liaison, who keeps the individual ballots confidential, but announces to the committee whether the student passed.
-In situations in which balloting faculty participate via videoconference or other approved Global Campus technology, the remote participants should communicate their ballot recommendations directly to the Graduate School liaison (e.g. text or email).
-A scan, snapshot, or fax of the paper ballot should be sent to the Graduate School liaison immediately following the exam via confidential fax or emailed as a pdf file from a WSU email account.
+- Ballots must be completed electronically in the GRM module within myWSU.
+The Graduate School liaison will have access to the completed ballots; while keeping the individual ballots confidential, the Graduate School liaison will announce to the committee whether the student passed.
+External committee members who are not WSU faculty may not have access to myWSU.
+Such participants should communicate their ballot recommendations directly to the Graduate School liaison (e.g., text or email).
+A scan, snapshot, or fax of the paper ballot should be sent to the Graduate School liaison immediately following the exam via confidential fax or emailed as a pdf file, and this ballot should then be submitted electronically to the Graduate School via email to email@example.com.

 - The student must be informed of the outcome immediately after the balloting meeting is adjourned.

-- The Graduate School liaison is responsible for ensuring that all ballots and paperwork are returned in a single packet to the Graduate School as soon as possible and no later than five business days following the exam.
-For some programs, the graduate coordinator will keep the original paperwork (in a confidential file) and submit the balloting packet electronically to the Graduate School via email to firstname.lastname@example.org.
+- The Graduate School liaison is responsible for ensuring that all ballots and the ballot memo are submitted electronically to the Graduate School as soon as possible and no later than five business days following the exam.

 Under extraordinary circumstances, on the recommendation of the advisory committee, the dean of the Graduate School may approve alternate arrangements for the examination environment and/or process.